mosip/documentation/docs/contribution/code-contribution.md

 $ git fetch upstream
 ```

 3\.
-On your local repo, switch to a branch if you are working on an older release (like the 0.9.0 branch) or stay in `main/develop` branch.&#x20;
+On your local repo, switch to a branch if you are working on an older release or stay in `main/develop` branch.&#x20;

 ```
 $ git checkout upstream/<branch>